Srynetix/timekipr/README.md

 # timekipr

 A simple time-keeper app for meetings.
+Uses Turborepo.